AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 ![Learning Preference](https://github.com/AkshayAgarwal007/First-Discovery-of-Preferences/blob/master/img/main3.png "Learning Preference")

 * **Mental Math tricks** : A simple Vedic math trick of multiplying a two-digit number with 11.
-Let us consider 52*11.
+Let us consider 52x11.
-52*11 = 5_2 = 5(5+2)2 = 572.
+52x11 = 5_2 = 5(5+2)2 = 572.
 Pingu taking the user through the interactive Mental Math tutorial (This will be more appealing when the animation could be seen)

 ![Learning Preference](https://github.com/AkshayAgarwal007/First-Discovery-of-Preferences/blob/master/img/main4.png "Learning Preference")

 * Practice exercises based on mental math tricks

 ![Learning Preference](https://github.com/AkshayAgarwal007/First-Discovery-of-Preferences/blob/master/img/main.png "Learning Preference")

+Now this would be based on branching and what the user spends more time on.
+If he spends more time on mental math tricks based exercises he'll branch off to a particular leaning preferences set and if he spends more time on standard procedures he would branch off to another.

 * Vocabulary and getting acsustomed with using keyboard (Typing the correct spelling would make the bird drop the fruit)